-NBE describes Risk Management as "taking necessary measures to adjust risks, i.e., uncertain factors involved in achieving the managerial strategies and business policies, to a permissible level".
+NBE describes Risk Management as "taking necessary measures to accept, mitigate or reduce risks, i.e., uncertain factors that potentially may have a negative impact on managerial strategies and business policies to achieve NBE's strategic goals.
 This objective is stipulated in the NBE's Risk Management Policy.
-The Risk Appetite Statement (hereafter "RAS") is essential to define the types and amount of risk that NBE is willing to take and considers acceptable in pursuit of its strategic objectives.
+The Risk Appetite Statement (hereafter "RAS") defines the types and amount of risk that NBE is willing to take and considers acceptable in pursuit of its strategic objectives.
 The RAS identifies the risks related to the business strategy and defines the risk levels NBE is willing to expose itself to into three categories: Capital, Credit & Market Risk (including interest rate risk in banking book), Liquidity & Funding Risk as well as Non-Financial Risk.

-For the period ended 31 December 2021, the risk profile of NBE was limited as 2021 has been a year to primarily build up its banking activities.
-NBE started its business in September 2020 with F&A Banking business, Structured finance business and Euro Funding business for which its exposure to risk bearing positions was well within the limits of NBE's risk appetite indicators.
-During 2021 a gradual increase in the loan portfolio occurred, but also well within the pre-defined risk appetite; credit risk has no significant increase.
-Total shareholder's equity increased in 2020 due to capital contributions from our parent company, and this leaves NBE well capitalised for future expansion.
-For our Euro funding business with repo and reverse repo, all transactions are collateralized with high quality European government bonds and credit risk is well mitigated due to such transactional profile.
+For the period ended 31 December 2022, the risk profile of NBE has changed little compared to the previous year.
+NBE started its business in September 2020 with F&A Banking business, Structured finance business and Euro funding business for which its exposure to risk bearing positions was well within the limits of NBE's risk appetite indicators.
+During 2022 the focus was on a gradual increase of the loan portfolio and to remain well within the pre-defined risk appetite.
+Total shareholder's equity increased in 2020 due to capital contributions from our parent company, and this leaves NBE well capitalized for future expansion.
+For our Euro funding business with repo and reverse repo, all transactions are collateralized with high quality European government bonds and thus the credit risk is well mitigated.
 One of the material risks for NBE is the interest rate risk in banking book, which arises from our investments of capital funds in long maturity fixed income European government bonds.
-The foreign currency risk was not actively taken as growth of financial business assets is funded with the same currency, and NBE has some foreign currency exposure which FX positions are mostly hedged.
-Liquidity & Funding Risk in NBE is managed within the RAS by monitoring liquidity positions and maintaining good level of highly liquid collateral and cash.
-As for Non-Financial Risk, while the risk profile "reputation risk" is not listed in a material risk category, reputational concerns were taken into consideration when the Risk Universe was constructed.
-NBE regards reputation damage as a potential secondary effect in the case that any risk materializes.
+No foreign currency risk was actively taken as growth of financial business assets is funded with the same currency.
+NBE's foreign currency exposures are mostly hedged.
+Liquidity & Funding Risk in NBE is managed within the RAS by monitoring liquidity positions and maintaining highly liquid collateral and cash.
+As for Non-Financial Risk, the risk profile of NBE was limited as 2022 has been a year to build up banking activities further, as NBE started its business in September 2020.
+In the years since the business has started no operational incidents with significant losses occurred.

-In this manner the RAS ensures that NBE manages its risk arising from business processes in a controlled manner.
-NBE takes the necessary steps to create appropriate awareness and promote prudent attitudes toward risks that could affect the mission and strategy of the organization.
-For NBE, to maintain reputation in Europe among various stakeholders, including society, clients, regulators and other industry players is of the utmost importance to us.
+The RAS ensures that NBE manages its risk arising from business processes in a controlled manner.
+NBE has taken the necessary steps that its employees are aware of the risks associated with NBE's chosen business strategy and that they exhibit prudent attitudes toward risks that could affect the mission and strategy of the organization.
+For NBE, to maintain reputation in Europe among various stakeholders, including society, clients, regulators and other industry players is of the utmost importance.